Michael Wilson (wide receiver): College career

 Wilson played in all 13 of Stanford's games during his freshman season.
 He became a starter as a sophomore and led the Cardinal with 56 receptions and 672 receiving yards while scoring 5 touchdowns.
 Wilson caught 19 passes for 261 yards and one touchdown in the first four games of his junior season before suffering a foot injury.
 Wilson missed the beginning of his senior year due to the foot injury that he suffered in the previous season.
 He returned for the final four games and had 19 receptions for 185 yards.
 Wilson used the extra year of eligibility granted to college athletes in 2020 due to the COVID-19 pandemic and returned to Stanford for a fifth season.
 He caught 26 passes 418 yards and four touchdowns in six games before suffering a season-ending injury.

 Professional career

-Despite not playing a full season of College Football due to injuries since 2019, Wilson was drafted by the Arizona Cardinals in the third round, 94th overall, of the 2023 NFL draft.
+Despite not playing a full season of College Football due to injuries since 2019, Wilson was drafted by the Arizona Cardinals in the third round, 94th overall pick, of the 2023 NFL draft.
 In Week 4 of the 2023 season, he had two receiving touchdowns in a loss to the San Francisco 49ers.
 As a rookie, he had 38 receptions for 565 receiving yards and three touchdowns in 13 games and 12 starts.

-His video of him being selected went viral on social media.
+Wilson entered the 2025 season as one of Arizona's primary wide receivers alongside Marvin Harrison Jr and Greg Dortch.
+In Week 11 against the San Francisco 49ers, with Harrison out due to injury, Wilson recorded a career-high 15 receptions for 185 receiving yards (also a career-high).
+Wilson recorded 1,000 yards receiving in 2025, becoming the first Cardinals receiver to do that since DeAndre Hopkins in 2020.
+Wilson and tight end Trey McBride each recorded more than 1,000 yards receiving, becoming the first Cardinals pair to do so since 2015.

+On September 3, 2026, Wilson signed a three-year, $75 million contract extension with the Cardinals.